 How Does Massage Help Me?

 Experts estimate that upwards of ninety percent of disease is stress-related.
 Arguably, nothing ages us faster, internally and externally, than high stress.
 Stress relief is integral to achieving a healthier lifestyle.
 Massage can be a powerful tool to help you take charge of your health and well-being.
-Studies have found that even a single massage session can have many benefits, including:
+Studies have found that even a single massage session may have many benefits, including:

 - Enhanced sleep quality